It is first needed to set up Gmail with OAuth2 in Google Cloud Platform, and then configure it in MyQ.

-Once you are finished in Google Cloud Platform, log in to the MyQ web administrator interface, and go to MyQ, Settings, External Systems.
+Once you are finished in Google Cloud Platform, log in to the MyQ web administrator interface, and go to MyQ, Settings, Connections.

-After setting up the external system in MyQ, you are requested to authorize the connection by going to the provided URL, copying the generated code, pasting it in the Authorization code field, and clicking OK.
+In the pop-up window, you are requested to authorize the connection by going to the provided URL, copying the generated code, pasting it in the Authorization code field, and clicking OK.

-Gmail is now connected to MyQ and is ready to be used in the Network settings tab as an Outgoing SMTP server, and in the Jobs settings tab, in Jobs via Email as a POP3 or IMAP server.
+Gmail is now connected to MyQ and is ready to be used in the Network settings tab as an Outgoing SMTP server.